It can appear at any age, but it is more likely to occur after the age of 45 years.

-In this article, we explore the early signs and symptoms of type 2 diabetes.
-We also look at the associated risk factors and potential complications of the condition.
+This article looks at the early signs and symptoms of type 2 diabetes, the risk factors, and potential complications.

 What is type 2 diabetes?